Certain indulges in life come with the sweetest , most satisfying tags- Gluten Free Flourless Chocolate Cake.

 Chocolate is a double edged sword.It pulls you out of your dungeons with each heaped spoonfuls and also adds to your sins little by little along the waistline.The darker the chocolate, the more its appeal,atleast for me.

-Tips for making this Flourless Dark Chocolate Cake
+Tips for making this Gluten Free Flourless Chocolate Cake

 Not everyone likes an extremely dark chocolate cake, for some the richness is too much and thats the reason I suggest that you use normal but good quality milk chocolate when serving at a party where there will be bound to be mixed emotions about chocolate.